amiramm/redislabs-docs/content/platforms/pks/_index.md

   ```
   $ kubectl get service -l app=redis-enterprise-bdb
   ```
-  A Typical response will list all database services in the cluster, for example:
+  A typical response will list all database services in the cluster, for example:
   ```

   NAME                TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)     AGE